eeshvardasikcm/eeshvardasikcm/README.md

 ## 💡 Exploring GitHub

 I see GitHub as a valuable platform for showcasing skills and collaborating.
 While many of my current projects are developed privately, I am exploring opportunities to release code and contribute more actively to the open-source community as my projects mature.
 _Serious issues with GitHub not propogating links in profile bio has caused me to start a process of not using links in GitHub bio any longer.
-I suppose I could just put the links in a profile repository because the vcs system in the GitHub UI appears to propogate somewhat betted than other parts of the GitHub site._
+I suppose I could just put the links in a profile repository because the vcs system in the GitHub UI appears to propogate somewhat better than other parts of the GitHub site._

 ---